Oxygem/stacksetup.com/Afterburst/welcome.md

 FUSE requires a support ticket.
 Just let us know.

+##### How does SSD caching work?

+Recently written or read data is stored on a RAID1 array of SSD's.
+This is significantly faster than the RAID10 array of hard drives used for storage, which means you get near SSD IO speeds, with HDD capacities.

 #####I'm worried about receiving an abuse report.
 What should I know?

 Most of our customers don't receive abuse reports.
 However, if you are one of the unlucky ones who do; as long as you respond to us within the given timeframe (depends on what kind of abuse is involved) - you won't have any trouble.
 You can ask us for an extension to look in to the issue, e.g. if you're away and can't access your VPS.
 It is important that we receive some communication though.